cmillani/kubetalk/README.md

 # Load Balancer

-To demonstrate the load being balanced by the pods use `curl -H "Connection: close" <Service-IP>/api/toolbox/info`.
+To demonstrate the load being balanced by the pods use `curl -H "Connection: close" http://kubetalk.example.com/api/toolbox/info --resolve kubetalk.example.com:80:<ingress-ip>`.
 Connection close is needed since balancing is done at TCP level, and with HTTP Keep-Alive the same pod would be used.

+The value `<ingress-ip>` needs to be replaced by the "Address" field available displayed on `kubectl get ingress`.